n4vn337/n4vn337/README.md

   <!--<a href="#">--><img src="https://i.imgur.com/eTkqPbs.png" alt="Navneet Anand" width="">
 </p>

-I'm Navneet Anand, a Security researcher and (mostly How-To) video creator (YouTuber) on [PwnedbyNavneet](https://www.youtube.com/c/pwnedbyNavneet) from India.
+I'm Navneet Anand, a Security researcher and (mostly Secuity) video creator (YouTuber - haven't uploaded from long) on [PwnedbyNavneet](https://www.youtube.com/c/pwnedbyNavneet) from India.
 I spend far more time than I should on learning Security related stuff.
 Here you can find few of my Public Projects to judge and use at your own risk of loving it.
-Acknowledged and/or Rewarded by NCIIPC, Dutch Government and several other companies across the globe for securing their their web applications.
+<br>Acknowledged and/or Rewarded by NCIIPC, Dutch Government and several other companies across the globe for securing their web applications.

 🎯 Certifications:<br>
 | Issued By  | Certificate/Course |